Scottish-Tech-Army/soundscape-backend/docs/architecture.md

     - DNS zones for external traffic.

-    - An Azure Front Door instance which routes incoming traffic for iOS and for Photon Server to the correct endpoint.
+    - An Azure Front Door instance which routes incoming traffic for iOS, Photon Server, and the links site to the correct endpoint.

     - An Azure Container Registry.